BYRIO/krita-webdoc-zh/reference_manual/main_menu/window_menu.rst

     Creates a new window for Krita.
 Useful with multiple screens.
 New View
     Make a new view of the given document.
 You can have different zoom or rotation on these.
+Workspace
+    A convenient acces panel to the :ref:`resource_workspaces`.
 Close
     Close the current view.
 Close All